Hippocampus

 Cerebellum

-The cerebellum is an important structure for the control and
+The cerebellum is an important structure for the

 learning of motor actions but

-plays also a port in regulating arousal, emotion and
+plays also a port in regulating arousal, emotion

 cognition.
 The cerebellum is the most

-dorsal part of the brainstem, composed of white and gray
+dorsal part of the brainstem, composed of white

 matter and located at the